"Look Out!" and Other Texts We'd Send to the Doom Marine: What the Movie Doom Teaches About Fear, Humanity, and Control”

-Moral Decay: When Man Becomes the Monster
+⚖️ Moral Decay: When the Hero Becomes the Threat

 A film as intense as Doom leaves a lasting impression.
 Did Sarge's transformation surprise you?
 Did Reaper's sacrifice inspire you?
 Tellsomething is the perfect way to express your feelings through text, images, or video.